Dr Deborah Hoyle

 Background

 I graduated from the University of Cambridge with BA (Hons) Pathology in 1991 and Vet MB, MRCVS in 1994.
-I then spent a year at the University of Oxford studying the epidemiology of human infectious disease, before working for a short period in mixed clinical practice.
+I spent a year at the University of Oxford studying the epidemiology of human infectious disease, before working for a short period in mixed clinical practice.
 In 1996, I moved to the Royal (Dick) School of Veterinary Medicine, Edinburgh, to study for a doctorate, investigating the early immune response to Fasciola hepatica infection in cattle (2000).
-Following this, I joined Professor Mark Woolhouse’s group, initially on a quarantine surveillance project, examining the risk of zoonotic disease importation by pets into the UK.
-I then spent four years as a post-doctoral researcher studying the molecular epidemiology of antimicrobial resistant commensal and pathogenic Escherichia coli in beef cattle.
+Following this, I joined Professor Mark Woolhouse’s group, initially on a quarantine surveillance project, examining the risk of zoonotic disease importation by pets into the UK and then as a post-doctoral researcher studying the molecular epidemiology of antimicrobial resistant commensal and pathogenic Escherichia coli in beef cattle.
 From 2005-2015, I took a ten year career break to raise a family.
-I have since returned to research with a Wellcome Trust Career Re-entry Fellowship (2015-2019), examining the epidemiology of Shiga toxin positive non-O157 E.coli on farms throughout the UK.
-I am interested in infectious disease epidemiology, surveillance and control.
+I returned to research in 2015 with a Wellcome Trust Career Re-entry Fellowship investigating the epidemiology of Shiga toxin positive non-O157 E.coli on farms throughout the UK.

 Qualifications